1813 Tennessee gubernatorial election

-The 1813 Tennessee gubernatorial election was held between 5 and 6 August 1813 in order to elect the Governor of Tennessee.
+The 1813 Tennessee gubernatorial election was held between August 5 and 6, 1813 in order to elect the Governor of Tennessee.
 Democratic-Republican nominee and incumbent Governor Willie Blount was re-elected nearly unanimously as he ran unopposed.

 General election

-On election day, 5 August 1813, Democratic-Republican candidate Willie Blount won re-election nearly unanimously as he ran unopposed, thereby retaining Democratic-Republican control over the office of Governor.
-Blount was sworn in for his third term on 20 September 1813.
+On election day, August 5, 1813, Democratic-Republican candidate Willie Blount won re-election nearly unanimously as he ran unopposed, thereby retaining Democratic-Republican control over the office of Governor.
+Blount was sworn in for his third term on September 20, 1813.